google/xls/docs_src/codegen_options.md

     signature describes the ports, channels, external memories, etc.
 -   `--output_verilog_line_map_path` is the path to the verilog line map associating lines of verilog to lines of IR.
+-   `--codegen_options_used_textproto_file` is the path to write a textproto containing the actual configuration used for codegen.

 # Pipelining and Scheduling Options